b0o/nvim-conf/README.md

-## Maddison's neovim configuration
+## Maddison's Neovim configuration

-This is my Neovim configuration, cobbled together over the course of several years.
-There are a lot of things in here that are very specific to my setup/workflow.

-Feel free to steal anything shiny.
+This is my Neovim configuration, cobbled together over several years.
+There are lots of things in here that are hyper-specific to my setup, but if you see anything interesting, feel free to steal it.

 ![nvim-conf screenshot](https://user-images.githubusercontent.com/21299126/159453973-ff39d626-d06a-412b-a12b-42143d6b7c5b.png)